The A-Z list of student clubs and organizations at Caldwell University.

 BACCHUS is an alcohol awareness and abuse prevention program that promotes responsible decisions about the use of alcoholic beverages by college students.
 BACCHUS advocates informed decision-making and respect for the choice of abstinence.
 Its philosophy is that young people can play an effective role in encouraging their peers to reflect on, talk honestly about, form responsible habits regarding, and develop mature attitudes toward alcoholic beverage use or non-use.

-The Caldwell College Adventure Club promotes physical activity and wilderness education through hikes, camping trips, educational events, and other great outdoor activities.
+The Caldwell University Adventure Club promotes physical activity and wilderness education through hikes, camping trips, educational events, and other great outdoor activities.

 Advisor – Chris Carr